Physical Medicine and Rehabilitation

 Conditions that can be treated with a PM&R specialist include:

-Schoolcraft Memorial Hospital offers a complete range of RM&R services for our patients to ensure they are receiving the best care possible.
+Schoolcraft Memorial Hospital offers a complete range of PM&R services for our patients to ensure they are receiving the best care possible.

 Some key treatments offered include: